Dick Cappels' project pages http://www.projects.cappels.org

 The capacitor value isn't critical.
 A lower value will result in faster oscillation and shorter flashes.

 The 2N2222 NPN transistor seems to work reliably in this circuit.
-Other transistors may be more tempermental, and others might not work at all.
+Other transistors may be more temperamental, and others might not work at all.

 A fairly straightforward explanation of this phenomenon and a collection of additional llinks is given on the web page referenced below.